relaxing on a beach at sunrise in Riviera Maya Mexico

 Explore Mayan Culture at Chichen Itza And Tulum Ruins

 Exploring Mexico's Riviera Maya is not complete without having a chance to visit Chichen Itza.
-While it is in a fairly remote location it makes for a perfect day trip.
+While it is in a fairly remote location, it makes for a perfect day trip.
 The pyramids and ball court here are as iconic as they are impressive to experience in person, the ancient ruins found near Tulum are probably more impressive from a historical perspective for the diversity of buildings.
-Both places are work exploring if you are wanting to visit Mayan ruins in Riviera Maya Mexico.
+Both places are worth exploring if you want to visit Mayan ruins in Riviera Maya, Mexico.
 However, while Chichen Itza was a ceremonial site, the Tulum ruins represent a well-organized trading port and center of commerce.

 swimming in a cenote in Tulum, Riviera Maya, Mexico